ilia-kats/Emojify.jl/README.md

 ## Emojify your code
 You can use either a string with Julia code as input, or a file path.
 If a file path is given, all files referenced with `include()` will also be emojified.
+If your code defines modules, module names, names of exported functions, and keyword arguments of exported functions will not be emojified.

 For example,
 ```julia